angelollima/calculator/Readme.md

-## A simple model of a calculator built with Python!
+## Model of a calculator built with Python!

 ### What does each thing mean